sagemath/sagewiki_to_gh-2022-10-10/days22/cremona/to-do-list.md

    2. Linear dependencies of points over number fields (and over Q), modulo torsion.
 The  attached file [[attachment:mwnf.m]] has Magma code for this (written by me) which may be useful, though you will have to find the Sage equivalent of LLLgram().
 That  function takes a gram matrix (of not-necessarily full rank) and returns a reduced gram matrix and a matrix in GL(n,Z) and the rank r.

    3. Finish ticket #8829 on saturation over number fields.
+[This depends on item 1.]
+Probably a job for JEC since he reviewed robertwb's patch and suggested changes, which he will now implement.

    4. Kilford's rank function patch #9342:  completed needs review.
 (Aly and Jeremy)